Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Introduction

 For self-similar but possibly non-smooth $\partial\Omega$, such as the von Koch snowflake, Lachi\`eze-Rey and Vega \cite{LacVeg17} use Voronoi cells to define an estimator that converges to $\Omega$ at the optimal rate in $d_H$ when $\rho$ is uniform.

-Several further works, \cite{AarCho20,WuWu19,BORDER06,BRIM07}, have focused on identifying the boundary when $\rho$ is supported on a manifold, although mostly without theoretical guarantees.
-In particular \cite{AarCho20} devises a statistical test to determine whether a random sample supported on a manifold has a boundary, along with heuristics to identify some of the points closer to the boundary.

-Some works focus on the case of manifolds with boundary, although mostly without theoretical guarantees.
+Several further works, \cite{AAL21,AarCho20,WuWu19,BORDER06,BRIM07}, have focused on identifying the boundary when $\rho$ is supported on a lower dimensional manifold $\M$.
+Aamari, Aaron, and Levrard \cite{AAL21} generalize the result of Casal \cite{Casal07} to the manifold setting.
+They project the relevant geometric quantities onto the approximate tangent space estimated using principal component analysis (PCA) to identify the set $\mathcal Y\subset\X$ of points such that with high probability, for all $y^i\in\mathcal Y$ we have $d_H(y^i,\partial\M)\lesssim (\log n/n)^{2/(d+1)}$.
+Based on $\mathcal Y$, they use the weighted Tangential Delaunay Complex to provide an estimator approximating $\partial\M$ with rate $(\log n/n)^{2/(d+1)}$ in the Hausdorff distance with high probability.
+Further, they establish that this rate is minimax over the class of convex submanifolds (i.e. those diffeomorphic to a convex subset of $\R^d$), thus showing not only that their upper bound is tight, but also that estimation of boundary under the assumption of positive reach is not more difficult than that in the convex case.

+Our first-order test identifies the set of boundary points such that with high probability each point is at most $(\log n /n)^{2/(d+2)}$.
+While our theoretical results are established for flat domains, we believe the same rate would apply to the generalized first-order estimator \eqref{def:Deps1_manifold} in the manifold case.
+Through the same boundary reconstruction process as stated in \cite{AAL21}, we may construct boundary estimators with the same rate, which is slightly slower than the minimax rate proven by \cite{AAL21}.
+However, we note that our test identifies w.h.p. \emph{all points} within such tubular neighborhood of the boundary, which is stronger than obtaining the same bound in the Hausdorff distance, and is important for application to PDEs on graphs.

+It is also interesting to note that the asymptotic error rate for our second-order test \eqref{def:test} based on distance estimator \eqref{eq:Deps2} in the Euclidean case is $(\log n/n)^{3/(d+4)}$, see Sections \ref{sec:asym2} and \ref{sec:second-asymp}.
+This estimator however requires that manifolds are of class $C^3$ and that $\rho$ is $C^2$, while the rates in \cite{AAL21} hold for manifolds which are merely $C^2$ and bounded densities.
+Determining minimax rates for estimators for $C^3$, and more regular manifolds and densities, remains an open problem.

 Aaron and Cholaquidis \cite{AarCho20} devise a statistical test to determine whether a random sample supported on a manifold has a boundary, along with heuristics to identify some of the points closer to the boundary.
 While their test uses k-nearest neighbor search instead of range search, the suggested test statistic for each point $x^0$ is similar to the size of the projection of $\hat{v}_{\rr}(x^0)$ onto the approximate tangent space at $x^0$.
 Thus, loosely speaking, this statistic exploits that the normal vector is of order $O(\rr)$ near the boundary, while $O(\rr^2)$ in the interior.
 We note that this approaches only use the size of the estimated normal, while we utilize the normal vector itself.

 Wu and Wu\cite{WuWu19} use the behavior of the locally-linear embedding (LLE) near the boundary to identify boundary points.
 Interestingly, their test statistic is a quadratic function of a kNN-analogue of our normal vector $\hat v_\rr$, where the coefficients take into account the curvature of $\partial\Omega$ and density fluctuations.
 Further, they provide theoretical guarantees for their test statistic (see Proposition 5.1 of \cite{WuWu19}).